nzakas/understandinges6/manuscript/03-Functions.md

 In this version of the function, `keys` is a rest parameter that contains all parameters passed after `object` (unlike `arguments`, which contains all parameters including the first one).
 That means you can iterate over `keys` from beginning to end without worry.
 As a bonus, you can tell by looking at the function that it is capable of handling any number of parameters.

-I> Note: Rest parameters do not affect a function's `length` property, which indicates the number of named parameters for the function.
+I> Rest parameters do not affect a function's `length` property, which indicates the number of named parameters for the function.
 The value of `length` for `pick()` in this example is 1 because only `object` counts towards this value.

 #### Rest Parameter Restrictions